magomed066/github-finder/README.md

 # GitGub Finder

-This project created for portfolio.
+This project is created for portfolio.
 It allows you to search for users from GitHub and to review you their profiles

-The application has main two pages:
+The application has two main pages:

   - Home
   - Profile